Pharmaceutical Care Network Europe

 We will have much to celebrate with the 30th anniversary of the PCNE association that was founded in 1994 AND the 20th anniversary of the pharmacists’ reference journal Research in Social and Administrative Pharmacy (RSAP) that was launched in 2004.
 Don’t miss our social event with the boat trip and the dinner on the Rhine!

-To plan your attendance to PCNE symposium 2024, we have compiled some Practical information to prepare your your venue to PCNE symposium @Basel 20-22 June 2024
+To plan your attendance to PCNE symposium 2024, we have compiled some Practical information to prepare your venue to PCNE symposium @Basel 20-22 June 2024

 For any questions: info@pcne.org